witrin/graphql-example/README.md

 ## Usage

-Use POST your GraphQL queries to `/api`.
-The content type must be `application/json` with the following body:
+Use HTTP POST at `/api` for your GraphQL queries.
+The `Content-Type` must be `application/json` with the following body:

 ```
 {